Germany 2014, 88 minby Oliver Sechting, Andreas Wolter

 Germany 2011, 83 minby Rosa von Praunheim

 Berlin stories behind sex for money Despised, stigmatised and suppressed to the fringe of society - this is the reality young, male prostitutes face in Berlin.
 Most of the hustlers are immigrants, a lot of them act out of necessity.
 Rosa von Praunheim acompanies the young adults at their work in bars, porn movie theatres and on the street.
-He shows their reasons, their stories and above all, their strong will to survive. with: Sergiu Grimalschi, Lutz Volkwein, Wolfgang Werner, Peter Kern, Master Patrick
+He shows their reasons, their stories and above all, their strong will to survive. with: Sergiu Grimalschi, Lutz Volkwein, Wolfgang Werner, Peter Kern, Maste

 RENT BOYS